Uyanide/dotfiles/README.md

 ## Eww

 - `main`, main dashboard, modified from [syndrizzle/hotfiles](https://github.com/syndrizzle/hotfiles/tree/bspwm) but without notification center.
-- `lyrics`, scrolling lyrics player, depends on [a small utility](https://github.com/Uyanide/spotify-lyrics) from myself <small>(which also happens to be my frist Golang program :D)</small>.
+- `lyrics`, scrolling lyrics player, depends on [a small utility](https://github.com/Uyanide/Spotify_Lyrics) from myself <small>(which also happens to be my frist Golang program :D)</small>.
 - `lyrics-single`, similar to `lyrics`, but only with a single line and can be easily embeded into the status bar.

 ## Swww

 The wallpaper will be automatically blurred when there are windows in focus.
 And the backdrop (overview) also has a blurred version of the wallpaper applied to its background.
 These are implemented in [wallpaper-daemon](https://github.com/Uyanide/dotfiles/blob/main/.scripts/wallpaper-daemon).

 This feature is only enabled in Niri.
-Swww also manages the wallpaper of the Hyprland setup, yet only in the regular way.
+Swww also manages wallpapers of the Hyprland setup, yet only in the regular way.

+## Wallpaper & Colortheme

+[A small utility](https://github.com/Uynide/Wallpaper_Chooser) from myself, which implements a Image Carousel with Qt Widgets, is used to select a wallpaper from the collection.
+Once selected, [a script](https://github.com/Uyanide/dotfiles/blob/main/.scripts/change-colortheme) will pick the most suitable primary color (so-called flavor) for the wallpaper from the Catppuccin Mocha palette.
+Many applications that can be configured with a colortheme will adhere the result (including most Qt6 apps via Kvantum and GTK3&4 apps via nwg-look).

+As for the wallpaper collection, see [backgrounds repo for personal use](https://github.com/Uyanide/backgrounds).

 ## Rofi

-Based on [codeopshq/dotfiles](https://github.com/codeopshq/dotfiles), also serves as clipboard history browser and emoji picker.
+Based on [codeopshq/dotfiles](https://github.com/codeopshq/dotfiles), also serves as the clipboard history browser and emoji picker.

 ## Grub theme